lchen64/Vim2Analysis/README.md

-# Using C3D to Analyze Vim2 Dataset From Gallant Lab
+# Using C3D and Video Representation Learning to Analyze Vim2 Dataset (fMRI responses from Human Subjects Watching Augmented Videos)